howard-tzw/vue-select/docs/docs/guide/keydown.md

 ## mapKeyDown <Badge text="v3.3.0+" />

-Vue Select provides the `map-keydown` Function prop to allow for customizing the components response to keydown events while the search input has focus.
+Vs Vue3 Select provides the `map-keydown` Function prop to allow for customizing the components response to keydown events while the search input has focus.

 ```js